Blepharoplasty in Irvine, CA

 Upper Blepharoplasty

-As you get older, the skin and muscle of the upper eyelids often loses its elasticity.
+As you get older, the skin and muscles of the upper eyelids often lose their elasticity.
 It can begin to sag and droop, giving the eyelids a heavy appearance.

 Some people are born with an eyelid crease that naturally hangs low.
-Low-hanging eyelids can block the eyes, obstructing a person’s vision.
+Loose skin can block the eyes, obstructing a person’s vision.

 Upper eyelid crease surgery focuses on tightening the upper lids, either to restore vision or to create a more youthful appearance.